Holography of dislocations and ring defects in Einstein-Gauss-Bonnet AdS gravity: Purely axial holographic dislocation

 So far, we have constructed the holographic QFT at the finite temperature applying the holographic dictionary to the dimensionally continued black hole.
 This setting completely determines the boundary 1-forms $e^a$ and $k^a$.
 In our case with symmetric $k_{\mu \nu }$, such that $k^{a}\wedge e_{a}=0$, equations \eqref{constraints} simplify to

 where

 In the above expressions, we use the fact that, in the planar case, Eq.~\eqref{omega} becomes

 Each equation in \eqref{C} is a 4-form, therefore proportional to the volume element \eqref{volume 4D}, becoming in that way a 0-form equation.
 The notation for the three-dimensional Levi-Civita symbol is given by \eqref{Levi 3D}.
 The holographic Eqs.~\eqref{C} determine the spin connection in terms of the axial torsion $A^\mu$ and the diagonal torsion $B^\mu$, as given by \eqref{A,B}.
-The goal is to solve them in the unknown quantities $A^\mu$ and $B^\mu$, in such a way that the chiral anomaly \eqref{anomaly} is non-vanishing in some regions, which will be interpreted as corresponding to Weyl fermions in the WSM.
+The goal is to solve them in the unknown quantities $A^\mu$ and $B^\mu$.
 This task is non-trivial because Eqs.~\eqref{C} are non-linear, as they have the origin in a non-linear gravitational theory.

 As the first step, we write Eqs.~\eqref{C} in the tensorial form and, at the same time, decompose them in $x^\mu=(t,y^i)$, where $y^i=(\rho,\varphi,z)$ are cylindrical coordinates of the flat horizon.
 The Lorentz indices are decomposed in the tangent space as $a=(0,m)$, $m=1,2,3$.
 Because both tangent and spacetime indices use Latin characters, we will distribute them such that the curved indices start at the beginning of the alphabet, $i,j,k,l,\ldots$, while the flat indices start in the middle of the alphabet, $m,n,s,p,q,\ldots$.